mickael-menu/ShadowVim/Documentation/Research/Xcode.md

 ## Fix-it suggestions

 When a fix-it is suggested by Xcode, we can look for the matching element (class `SourceEditor.LineAnnotationAccessibility`) and perform the Press action to trigger it.

+## Position of the source editors

+The `position` and `size` AX attributes seem to return incorrect values with Xcode.
+We can get the proper one by querying the text area's parents.

+## Command line

+Integrate it directly in Xcode's UI?